 Cutting the top of the rosette to try and encourage more rosettes to grow from the base is also tricky as Rubin grows low to the ground and is stemless.
-It is quite easy to destroy a whole plant when beheading, as the top of the rosette can fall apart, if the cut is made too high and the bottom can also rot.
+It is quite easy to destroy a whole plant this way, as the top of the rosette can fall apart.
+If the cut is made too high, the bottom can rot.
 But is it possible, like with so many other succulents, to grow Echeveria Rubin from leaves?

-Below I will show you how to give it your best shot and hopefully end up with at least one or two leaves that will sprout a new plant.
+Below I will demonstrate a step by step process of propagating Echeveria Rubin from leaves.
 A word of warning- the probability of success is low and if you are not prepared to take the odds, please do not try as you can ruin your plant.

-With plants like this (and there are quite a few succulents that are not easy to propagate) I usually get tiny tissue culture plants.
+With plants like this, and there are quite a few succulents that are not easy to propagate, I usually buy tiny tissue culture plants.
 These are plants grown in a sterile environment from small pieces of a plant.
 If you’d like to learn more you can google what Plant Tissue Culture is many other websites explain it better than I ever could.
 Tissue culture plants are usually not available for sale to the general public and minimal orders are in the thousands.

 Before trying to separate the leaves, it will help to dry the plant out.
 Though do be careful not to kill it.
 Starving Rubin of water and keeping the potting mix dry for a few days will make the leaves more flexible and bendable which will help with taking them off without breaking.
 To have a viable leaf, it has to pulled off the stem in its entirety.
 Nothing of the leaf can be left on the stem.
 Even a tiny break will render the leaf useless.

-Once your plant is dried out, find a leaf at the bottom of the rosette that has a little bit of a room to be manoeuvred to at least one side.
+Once your plant is dried out, find a leaf at the bottom of the rosette that has a little bit of a room to be manoeuvred to one side.
 Try and pull and push gently until the leaf dislodges.
 It is very likely you will break the leaf even if the plant is dried out.
 I’d recommend only taking a very low number of leaves off, just so you don’t completely destroy your original plant.
 3-5 leaves will do, depending on the size of your Rubin.

-The number 2 problem with propagating Echeveria Rubin from a leaf is that only about 10%, if that will make it.
+The number 2 problem with propagating Echeveria Rubin from a leaf is that only about 10%, if that, will make it.

 If you’re lucky enough to get little plantlets, you can transfer to a pot with good quality potting mix.
 Sometimes the leaves will grow first and the roost will follow later.
 If there are only leaves growing, place on top of the potting mix.
 DO NOT try and separate from the leaf your new plant is growing out of- it will eventually shrivel and die on its own.

 The little leaf babies are quite vulnerable at this stage and should again be placed in a covered spot.
 Greenhouse with diffused light or under 30% shadecloth would be ideal.
 As your plant grows bigger, it will get more resilient to the elements.